Stewart, debuting Thomas help US beat Belgium in WCup opener

 NEW NUMBER

-USA Basketball decided to have no one wear Griner’s No. 15 in this tournament.
+USA Basketball decided no one will wear Griner’s No. 15 in this tournament.
 The Americans have used numbers 4 to 15 for a long time.
-Brionna Jones, who would have been 15, was wearing No. 16.
+Brionna Jones, who would have been 15, wore No. 16.

 SCOREBOARD

-Puerto Rico beat Bosnia and Herzegovina 82-58 for the country’s first-ever World Cup win.
+Puerto Rico beat Bosnia and Herzegovina 82-58 for the country’s first World Cup win.
+France topped Australia 70-57, spoiling the return of Lauren Jackson.
+Canada beat Serbia 67-60; Japan routed Mali 89-56 and China blew past South Korea 107-44.

 TRIPLE-DOUBLE WATCH